-Perhaps that’s why pioneering musical acts such as Kraftwerk are synonymous with Düsseldorf – there is certainly a feeling on those Old Town/harbour streets that creativity is to be celebrated and nurtured rather than stifled.
+Perhaps that’s why pioneering musical acts such as Kraftwerk are synonymous with Düsseldorf; there is certainly a feeling on those Old Town harbor streets that creativity is to be celebrated and nurtured rather than stifled.

 Many cultural attractions can be found in the Old Town, or Altstadt, an area best explored on foot.
-In fact, you could easily spend a few hours either wandering around this fascinating neighbourhood or strolling along the Rheinuferpromenade, a walkway that connects it with the MedienHafen harbour area, creating a literal and figurative pathway between the old and new.
+In fact, you could easily spend a few hours wandering around this fascinating neighborhood or strolling along the Rheinuferpromenade, a walkway that connects it with the MedienHafen harbor area, creating a literal and figurative pathway between the old and new.

 All of which makes Düsseldorf something of a pleasant surprise for those who come for a trade fair and find themselves with a few hours to spare.
 With its Michelin-starred restaurants, fashionable cafes and lounges, quality hotels, and impeccable transport links, most people who come to the city for business end up returning for fun.